cloud-gov/cg-site/_docs/services/relational-database.md

 Every RDS instance configured through cloud.gov is [encrypted at rest](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html).
 We use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your RDS instance.
 The RDS then handles authenticating access and decrypting your data, with minimal performance impact and without requiring you to modify your applications.

-## Rotating credentials

-You can rotate credentials by creating a new instance and [deleting the existing instance](https://cli.cloudfoundry.org/en-US/cf/delete-service.html).
-If this is not an option, email [support@cloud.gov]({{ site.support_email }}) to request rotating the credentials manually.

 ## Working with OracleDB

 Since Oracle is not open-source there are fewer resources available online to get started working with OracleDB and Cloud Foundry.
 We provide a few tips here.
 This example worked with `ojdbc8.jar`, and will likely needs some tweaks for `ojdbc10.jar`.